 I have been using retinol for years now and swear by it for anti-aging and overall skin health and maintenance.
 What I love about the Cosmedix line is their range of retinol that start low so you can work your way up as your skin adjusts.
 I asked the education director for Cosmedix, Ryan Christopher to explain and he told me that Serum 16 and Serum 24 are the starters and are great for sensitive skin.
 If you have textured skin then you can move to Define which also includes lactic acid to exfoliate.
 Refine, Refine Plus, and Refine RX follow each other in strength with RX being the highest.
 Genius.

 Choosing a moisturizer can be tricky, especially when you’re looking for something rich that doesn’t clog your pores.
 This is hands down the best one I’ve come across for mature skin.
 It’s super hydrating and targets the concerns you want to address at this age like fine lines and wrinkles.
-It also has microencapsulated retinol so if you’re new to that ingredient, this is a good place to start and build your way up.
 I have combination skin but hydration is my number one goal with skincare and this definitely does the job.
 I can’t recommend this enough.

 This is a great option for the summer months when you’re looking for something lighter.
 I usually mix this (and the X-Age) with oil for extra hydration and to seal in moisture.